seanmorton2023/seanmorton2023.github.io/_posts/2012-05-22-readability-post.md

 ---
 layout: post
-title: "Testing Readability with a Bunch of Text"
+title: "Testing Readability with a Bunch of Text.
+This has now been edited on 3/1"
 date: 2012-05-22
 excerpt: "A ton of text to test readability."
 tags: [sample post, readability, test]